timrowledge/pca9685servodaemon/README.md

 # pca9685servodaemon
-A simple daemon for Raspbian to drive a pca9685 pwm card such as those from Sparkfun and Adafruit
+A simple daemon for Raspbian to drive a pca9685 based pwm card such as those from Sparkfun and Adafruit

 Originally inspired by Richad Hirst's servoblaster

 This daemon creates /dev/pca9685servo and waits for input.
-Writing 0=50% to /dev/pca9685 would set the pwm duty cycle of output 0 to 50%.
+Writing "0=50%" to /dev/pca9685 would set the pwm duty cycle of output 0 to 50%.

+Clone this repository or download the zip to a suitable place on your Pi.
+In a terminal run

+	make

+to simply build the daemon.
+You can run it manually to test it if you wish.
+To build and install the daemon run

+	make install

+This will copy the daemon to /usr/local/bin, enable the pigpiod daemon that we depend on, enable this daemon and start both of them.
+Once the system is runnng you can test your servo (connected to socket 0 in this case) with a simple

+	echo 0=65% > /dev/pca9685servo

+Although some modern servos can accept a wider range of motion than is normally specified in the model radio control world, I do urge you to test things out with the default pulse width first.
+The default min & max are set to 1000uSec and 2000uSec respectively.
+You may find your servos able to go as far as 500 and 2500uSec.

-Read the help info by running the daemon locally with '-h' to see -
+You can read the help info by running the daemon locally with '-h' to see -

 	--help              this incredibly helpful message
 	--cycle-time=Nus    control pulse cycle time in microseconds, default